weiglszonja/meeg-tools/README.md

 present a semiautomatic pipeline which can prepare the data for functional connectivity or event related potential (ERP) analyses.

-The eeg-preprocessing package aims to serve as a semiautomatic and reproducible framework for preprocessing EEG/MEG signals prior to time-frequency-based analyses.
+The meeg-tools package aims to serve as a semiautomatic and reproducible framework for preprocessing EEG/MEG signals prior to time-frequency-based analyses.
 It minimizes the manual steps required to clean the data based on visual inspection and reduces the number of choices that depend on the